What is mitral valve regurgitation?

-Transthoracic echocardiography is the standard testing method for mitral valve regurgitation, but diagnostic tests may also include a transesophagealan echocardiogram, an electrocardiogram (EKG), holter monitor testing, event monitor testing, exercise stress testing, and/or chest x-rays.
+Transthoracic echocardiography is the standard testing method for mitral valve regurgitation, although diagnostic tests may also include a transesophagealan echocardiogram, an electrocardiogram (EKG), and holter monitor testing, event monitor testing, exercise stress testing, and chest x-rays.

-Magnetic resonance imaging, computed tomography, and cardiac catheterization are other reliable testing methods that are used to detect and evaluate this heart valve disease.
+Magnetic resonance imaging (MRI), computed tomography (CT scans), and cardiac catheterization are other reliable testing methods for mitral regurgitation.
+In fact, healthcare professionals commonly perform these tests to detect and evaluate heart valve disease for treatment.

 How is mitral regurgitation treated?

-There are two main treatment options for mitral valve regurgitation are medication and surgery.
-Whether or not a person requires treatment depends on the severity of the symptoms and the cause of the regurgitation, as well as the presence of any underlying medical disorders.
+The two main mitral valve regurgitation treatment options are medication and surgery.
+Whether or not a person requires any treatment depends on the severity of the leaky heart valve symptoms and the cause/s of the regurgitation, as well as the presence of any underlying medical problems.

-Medications used to treat mitral regurgitation include vasodilators like ACE inhibitors and hydralazine, anticoagulants like aspirin or warfarin, and diuretics such as furosemide and indapamide.
+Medications that doctors use to treat mitral regurgitation include vasodilators such as ACE inhibitors and hydralazine, anticoagulants like aspirin or warfarin, and diuretics like furosemide and indapamide.
 Other drugs include digoxin, antiarrhythmics like beta blockers, and antibiotic prophylaxis.

-Surgery, which is the preferred treatment for severe regurgitation, involves repairing or replacing the mitral valve and its structures.
+Surgery, which is the preferred treatment for severe mitral valve regurgitation, involves repairing or replacing the mitral valve and its structures.
 Surgical treatment, unlike medication, is curative and can be invasive or minimally invasive.
-Not everyone is a suitable candidate, however.
+Not everyone is a suitable candidate for surgery, however.